Mumsnet Logo

 Women’s health is a huge issue for Mumsnet’s millions of users, and the subject of our first campaign in 2009.

-And speaking of the menopause: for a number of years now we’ve joined together with our sister site Gransnet to find out how women are affected by a lack of access to HRT, incomplete information, and difficulty in finding well-versed GPs who can offer really good advice.
+For a number of years now we’ve joined together with our sister site Gransnet to find out how women are affected by a lack of access to HRT, incomplete information, and difficulty in finding well-versed GPs who can offer really good advice.
+We have been campaigning for GPs to be given more training in menopause and perimenopause management, and for women to be given clear, well-informed advice on treatment options.

 Women's health Mumsnet responds to release of first ever women's health strategy for England